thoughtspot/thoughtspot.github.io/_admin/data-modeling/create-new-relationship.md

 8. Repeat these steps until all the joins you want to make have been created.

 After creating the join, you may change its name and description by clicking the edit icon.
-If you want to change the data source or column being joined, you'll need to delete the join and create a new one.
+If you want to change the data source or column being joined, you must delete the join and create a new one.

 ## Related Information